hashicorp/terraform-provider-hcp/docs/data-sources/waypoint_application.md

 ### Optional

+- `actions` (List of String) List of actions by 'ID' to assign to this Template.
+Applications created from this Template will have these actions assigned to them.
+Only 'ID' is supported.
 - `id` (String) The ID of the Application.
 - `input_variables` (Attributes Set) Input variables for the Application. (see [below for nested schema](#nestedatt--input_variables))
 - `name` (String) The name of the Application.